Two opinions dynamics generated by inflexibles and non-contrarian and contrarian floaters: Introduction

-In this paper we combine the approaches presented in~\cite{Ga4} and~\cite{Ga5}, by allowing for groups composed of inflexibles as well as contrarian and non-contrarian opinion supporters.
-For clarity we restrict ourselves to groups of fixed size at most 3.
+In this paper we combine the approaches presented in \cite{contra1} and \cite{inflex1}, by allowing for groups composed of inflexibles as well as contrarian and non-contrarian opinion supporters.
+For clarity we restrict ourselves to groups of fixed size 1,2 and 3.
 For both opinions we assume fixed densities for the inflexibles.
 Also, we consider the contrarians to be part of the floaters, i.e., in a given group the contrarians first determine their opinion according to the l.m.r., and subsequently change to become a floater (not necessarily a contrarian) for the alternative opinion (which thus may be the opinion that the contrarian initially was supporting).
 The presence of contrarians for each opinion is quantitatively expressed as a fixed fraction of the density of floaters of the respective opinion.
 In case of a tie in groups of size 2 we apply the neutral treatment.
 After an opinion update, all supporters for both opinions are recollected and then are redistributed again, either as an inflexible or as a non-contrarian or contrarian floater, according to the fixed densities for inflexibles and the fixed fractions of contrarians for the two opinions.
 We study qualitative characteristics of the opinion dynamics generated by repeated updates.
 In particular we study changes in the number of equilibria, and changes from monotone to alternating dynamics, due to changes in parameter combinations.
-A detailed mathematical treatment of the generated opinion dynamics, for groups of arbitrary size, shall be given in a forthcoming paper~(\cite{JG}). \\\\ {\em Notation}
+The opinion dynamics thus obtained reflects the behaviour of the support for opinions as it is influenced by individuals that for various (e.g. psychological, political) reasons go against the grain as they find themselves in a background consisting of individuals with a clear conviction.
+A detailed mathematical extension to groups of size 4 will be given in a forthcoming paper \cite{taksu2}. \\\\ {\em Notation}